The 2019 IPG Independent Publishing Awards are now closed. The shortlist will be announced soon.

 How do I enter?

 Simply complete our online entry form by selecting the Start My Award Entry option.
-We need to receive entries by Thursday 25 January 2018 at the latest.
 Remember to also send us the supplementary material outlined below.
+The deadline for entries is Tuesday 19 March 2019.

 What information do I need to submit?